Sergio00166/webFILE/README.md

 # Web Server with Custom Video & Audio Player

-A lightweight Python-based HTTP file server with built-in streaming for video and audio.
+A lightweight Python-based HTTP file server with built‑in streaming for video and audio.
-Supports ACL-based access control, uploads, and file operations.
+Supports ACL‑based access control, uploads, and file operations.

 ---